 Research has indicated that parents of special needs children experience heightened levels of stress, which can strain even the healthiest of relationships.
 When a parent with a special needs child initiates divorce proceedings, there are a multitude of special considerations that need to be examined.
 With increasing rates of both divorce and special needs children (especially those on the autism spectrum) rising, it is important to consult with an authority in the field of divorce and the special needs child.
-The New Jersey special needs lawyers at Adinolfi & Lieberman, P.A. are experienced family law attorneys who advocate effectively for the best interests of the family as well as the special needs child throughout divorce proceedings.
+The New Jersey special needs lawyers at Adinolfi & Packman, P.A. are experienced family law attorneys who advocate effectively for the best interests of the family as well as the special needs child throughout divorce proceedings.

 In any divorce proceeding, the first point to be decided usually involves the custody and parenting time of the children.
 When a special needs child is involved, such as a child with autism, this determination requires special considerations.